 Head Athletic Trainer

-Ryan Cisek begins his third season with the Bayhawks as Head Athletic Trainer.
-He is a 2005 graduate from Salisbury University, where he received his Bachelor of Science degree in Athletic Training.
+Ryan Cisek begins his fourth season with the Chesapeake Bayhawks as Head Athletic Trainer.
+He is a 2005 graduate from Salisbury University, where he received a Bachelor of Science degree in Athletic Training.
 While at Salisbury, Ryan worked with a variety of sports including the 2004 National Champion Men’s Lacrosse team.
 He then went on to pursue his Master of Arts in Kinesiology from San Jose State University.
 While completing his Master’s studies from 2005-2007, Ryan worked clinically at Stanford University as an Assistant Football and Men’s Volleyball Athletic Trainer.
 From 2007-2008, Ryan worked on the Athletic Training staff for the San Francisco 49ers.
 Ryan then worked as the Head Football and Baseball Athletic Trainer at Johns Hopkins University, serving in that role from 2008-2012.
 Currently, Ryan works as a Physician Extender within the MedStar Harbor Hospital Sports Medicine Department.
-He works directly under the clinical supervision of Dr. Milford Marchant (Head Team Physician for the Bayhawks) and Dr. Jeff Mayer (Team Physician for the Bayhawks).
+He works directly under the clinical supervision of Dr. Milford Marchant and Dr. Jeff Mayer.
 He is a Certified Athletic Trainer (ATC) as well as a member of the National Athletic Trainers Association (NATA) and Maryland Athletic Trainers Association (MATA).
 Ryan currently resides in Baltimore, MD, with his wife Rebecca.